 The extent of the injuries will be determined by the force and direction of impact.
 Teeth can be broken horizontally or obliquely (diagonally).
 The break can occur in any part of the tooth, from the tip of the crown right down to the root (under the gumline).
 If the root has been broken, this generally isn’t apparent until an x-ray is taken by the dentist.
 Because of the very real risk of root fracture, any tooth that has sustained a blow should be seen by a dentist as soon as possible.

 Sometimes the break runs through the dentine (the hard structure below the outer enamel layer).
 In this case, the tooth is likely to become sensitive to cold, hot and sweet foods and beverages.
 The dentist will likely need to cover the dentine with a filling in order to stop the sensitivity and restore the natural shape of the tooth.

 If the break exposes the pulp (nerve) of the tooth, bacterial contamination of the pulp will occur.
 This puts the pulp at risk of becoming inflamed or of dying (becoming “necrotic”).
 This scenario requires urgent management to improve the chances of full recovery.

 Even if the pulp has not been exposed, a tooth that has been traumatically injured can develop internal injuries.
 As a result, the pulp can become inflamed or die (become necrotic).
-Root canal therapy may be required in such situations (for more information on root canal therapy, please click here).
+Root canal therapy may be required in such situations.
 Pulp necrosis can occur many years after the initial injury, hence long-term, regular follow-up of traumatic injuries is important.

 No matter what type of fracture has occurred, the patient should be seen by a dentist as soon as possible to increase the likelihood of successful recovery.